juanshu30/GNNDropout/README.md

 Overview of the Model
 ====
-- The model diagram can be viewed from the figure.
+- The diagram of layer compensation dropout (LCD) and adaptive heteroscedastic dropout(AHD) can be viewed from the figure.

 ![LCD and AHD](https://github.com/juanshu30/GNNDropout/blob/main/Figure/LCD_AHD.pdf)